I2P: Technical design

 Many developers of I2P are known only under pseudonyms.
 While the previous main developer, jrandom, is currently on hiatus, others, such as zzz, killyourtv, and Complication have continued to lead development efforts, and are assisted by numerous contributors.

 I2P uses 2048bit ElGamal/AES256/SHA256+Session Tags encryption and Ed25519 EdDSA/ECDSA signatures.

 Releases

 I2P has had a stable release every six to eight weeks.
-Updates are distributed via I2P torrents and are signed by the release manager (generally zzz or str4d).
+Updates are distributed via I2P torrents and are signed by the release manager (generally str4d or zzz).

 Funding

-On the website it states, that "funding for I2P comes entirely from donations".
-Admins and managers of the project said, that "the core project itself doesn't take donations".
+The website states that "funding for I2P comes entirely from donations".
+Admins and managers of the project said that "the core project itself doesn't take donations".
 These should instead go to secondary applications or be spent on hiring others, to work on I2P.
 Support for the onboarding for I2P came from the Open Technology Fund.
 In contrast to The Tor Project, I2P has "not the financial or legal infrastructure to support a network of exit nodes".
 The reseed servers, a sort of bootstrap nodes, which connect the user with the initial set of peers to join the I2P-network, should be run by volunteers.